-VANCOUVER, June 12 /CNW/ - Are Vancouverites "AO-K"?
-A new Vancouver
+OTTAWA, June 12 /CNW/ - Are Ottawans "AO-K"?
+A new Ottawa report card

-report card released today by the Canadian Obesity Network reveals that
+released today by the Canadian Obesity Network reveals that residents are

-residents are barely making the grade when it comes to making the link between
+barely making the grade when it comes to making the link between abdominal

-abdominal obesity - excess fat around the midsection - and the increased risk
+obesity - excess fat around the midsection - and the increased risk for heart

-for heart disease and diabetes.
-Only 25 and 22 per cent respectively ranked
+disease and diabetes.
+Only 22 and 23 per cent respectively ranked "excess fat

-"excess fat around the midsection" as a risk factor for developing these
+around the midsection" as a risk factor for developing these diseases.
+The

-diseases.
-The report card was based on surveys conducted in six cities across
+report card was based on surveys conducted in six cities across the country -

-the country - including Edmonton, Calgary, Hamilton, Ottawa and Montréal.
-In
+including Vancouver, Edmonton, Calgary, Hamilton and Montréal.
+In total, close

-total, close to 5,000 Canadians were polled to assess their awareness,
+to 5,000 Canadians were polled to assess their awareness, attitudes and

-Although the Vancouver report card notes that residents generally
+Although the Ottawa report card notes that residents generally recognize

-recognize obesity as a health risk, close to half of those polled are still
+obesity as a health risk, close to half of those polled are still unaware that

-unaware that the location of fat on the body makes a difference.
-Of the 830
+the location of fat on the body makes a difference.
+Of the 862 people polled,

-people polled, 40 per cent stated that fat around the hips/buttocks and fat
+44 per cent stated that fat around the hips/buttocks and fat around the

-around the midsection pose an equal health risk for developing heart disease
+midsection pose an equal health risk for developing heart disease or diabetes.

-or diabetes.
-On the flip side, 59 per cent correctly stated that abdominal fat
+On the flip side, 55 per cent correctly stated that abdominal fat poses a

-poses a greater risk to health than fat around the hips and buttocks.
-Research
+greater risk to health than fat around the hips and buttocks.
+Research has

 circumference, that can significantly increase an individual's risk of chronic